 - Use oxalic acid in powder form for the final coat of polishing Do not use liquid acid.

-- Ensure that the balcony flooring is given sufficient slope towards the balcony spout.
+- Ensure that the balcony flooring is given a sufficient slope towards the balcony spout.

-- Polish the flooring under the kitchen platform before erecting the kitchen the platform, vertical pieces.
+- Polish the flooring under the kitchen platform before erecting the kitchen platform, vertical pieces.

-- Complete all G.I. plumbing and P.V.C. conduiting work before dado fixing.
+- Complete all G.I. plumbing and P.V.C. conducting work before dado fixing.

-- Always take full tile on the opening side of the door for W.C. floor.
+- Always take full tile on the opening side of the door for the W.C. floor.

-- Carefully seal the gap between C.I. nahani trap and cuddappa piece of the kitchen platform sink.
+- Carefully seal the gap between the C.I. nahani trap and the cuddappa piece of the kitchen platform sink.

 - Check the slopes of bottom cut-pieces of a sink, towards the nahani trap.

-- Ensure that edges of the kitchen platform and sills are properly rounded.
+- Ensure that the edges of the kitchen platform and sills are properly rounded.

 - The procedure of ceramic tile dado work is the same as the glazed tile.

-- Glazed tile should be cut done with a diamond point cutter and ceramic tile should be cut with hand cutting machine. (ceramic tile cutter)
+- Glazed tile should be cut done with a diamond point cutter and ceramic tile should be cut with a hand-cutting machine. (ceramic tile cutter)

 DETAILS OF CHART FOR UPDATING THE MOSAIC TILES WORK ACTIVITY